 in this article, I explain, how to find saved app passwords on iPhone.
-Not easy to recover forgot password from the unknown page or Web URLs that are saved on your iPhone/ iPad Browser.
+Not easy to recover forgot passwords from the unknown page or Web URLs that are saved on your iPhone/ iPad Browser.
 But we have a great option to see hidden (Password protected Format to Text format) without reset or exporting saved data to other devices or third-party software.
-This is the tricky way to rollback forgotten passwords that are only protected in a Single iOS device & browser.
-Get step by step guide on how to view saved Password on iPhone safari.
+This is the tricky way to roll back forgotten passwords that are only protected in a Single iOS device & browser.
+Get step by step guide on how to view saved passwords on iPhone safari.

 we are happy to help you, submit this Form, if your solution is not covered in this article.